BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Galapagos Islands for wildlife viewing?
+When is the absolute best time to visit the Galapagos, considering wildlife and weather?

-Honestly, there's no 'bad' time to visit the Galapagos, as the wildlife is incredible year-round!
-However, if I had to pick, I'd say the 'warm season' from December to May offers the most vibrant underwater visibility for snorkeling and diving, with calmer seas.
-You'll also see sea turtles nesting and blue-footed boobies performing their mating dances during this period.
+Honestly, there's no 'bad' time to visit the Galapagos, but if I had to pick, I'd lean towards the 'warm season' from December to May.
+The water is warmer for snorkeling and diving, and you'll see sea turtles nesting and blue-footed boobies performing their mating dances.
+However, the 'cool/dry season' from June to November is fantastic for marine life, with more whales and dolphins, and the sea lions are incredibly active.

-What's the deal with getting around between islands?
-Is it complicated?
+What's the deal with getting around between the islands?
+Is it easy?

-Beyond the main islands, are there any lesser-known spots that offer a different experience?
+Besides the famous islands, are there any lesser-known spots or experiences that are truly special?

 How many days do you need in Galapagos Islands, Ecuador?